 Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, gives him an exceptional ability to solve problems for his clients.

-It was 1996 when Peter first had his belly “unwound”.
-It was profound.
-After a few more sessions of this abdominal touch therapy – Chi Nei Tsang – he noticed a significant improvement in his health.
+It was profound experience in 1996 when Peter first had his belly “unwound.”
+After several more sessions of this abdominal touch therapy – Chi Nei Tsang – he noticed a significant improvement in his health.

 In the past decade, Peter’s passion for healing has prompted him to delve into other therapies.
 To better help those with whiplash, concussions & nerve pain, he trained in Neural Manipulation.
-For clients suffering chronic tension & stubborn injuries, he travelled to Thailand to learn Tok Sen. To assist those with allergies & food sensitivities he learned Total Body Modification.
+For others suffering joint issues he learned osteopathic mobilization techniques.